jmlondon/hc_whales/hc_whales.md

 Opportunities for detailed observations of the group in 2003 were limited to a few boat-based observations and sighting reports from residents of Hood Canal.
 All eleven whales were observed to use the entire expanse of Hood Canal and were most often observed as either one large group or two smaller groups of 5-6 whales.
 No confirmed predations were observed during boat-based research observations, however, several residents did report sightings of harbor seal predations and a few of those observations were confirmed with photographic documentation.

-**Figure 2.1** Box plot of observation times during 2005.
+Figure: Box plot of observation times during 2005.
 The box extents represent the time when observers were following the whales and the dark lines represent the mid-point of the observation.

 Vessel based observation effort in 2005 was significantly greater than in 2003.
 Fourteen observation periods were conducted between February 2, 2005 and July 1, 2005..
 The average observation period lasted 4.64 hours with a minimum of 1.7 hours and maximum of 7.17 hours (Figure 2.1).

 GPS track-lines and predation locations (Figure 2.2) clearly demonstrate how these whales used the entire expanse of Hood Canal.
 Additional locations reported by residents to Orca Network (not shown) present a similar spatial use pattern.

-**Figure 2.2** Map of North and South Hood Canal showing tracklines from each of the boat based observations and locations of all confirmed harbor seal predations in 2005.
+Figure: Map of North and South Hood Canal showing tracklines from each of the boat based observations and locations of all confirmed harbor seal predations in 2005.

 A total of 18 confirmed harbor seal predations were observed during the observation periods.
 One unsuccessful predation attempt on a California sea lion was also observed, but all other predation events were confirmed as harbor seals.
 It was not possible to determine the level of individual consumption; therefore a group predation rate was calculated.
 When adjusted for observation effort, the median consumption rate is 0.329 harbor seals per hour with boot-strapped 97.5 and 2.5 percentiles of 0.465 and 0.215 harbor seals per hour, respectively.
 The diurnal estimate for total consumption is 758 harbor seals consumed with a boot-strapped confidence interval of 495-1072.
 The estimate of consumption across all hours is 1358 with boot-strapped confidence interval of 887-1921.